 Trying to explain why your employee’s checks are smaller than they expected can be complicated.
-Maybe you’re helping an employee understand their deductions?
+Maybe you’re helping an employee understand their withholdings and deductions?
 This information will help.
-These are the five most common types of payroll withholdings you and your employees will run into.

 1. Federal Income Tax